Random Regularity of the Vlasov-Poisson System with Random Initial Inputs in the Quasineutral Regime: Introduction

 \section{Introduction}

-In this paper, we consider the Vlasov-Poisson system, which has wide applications in plasma physics, semiconductors, chips, and many other fields.
+In this paper, we focus on the Vlasov-Poisson system, which has wide applications in plasma physics, semiconductor devices, optical chips, and many other fields.
 The initial form of the Vlasov-Poisson system is as follows: